poojavjpy/HHO-Based-Fused-Model-for-Locust-Detection/README.md

-## ⚡ Results showed that YOLOv8 outperformed YOLOv5 in detection accuracy especially after augmentation.
+## ⚡ Results demonstrated that the HHO-based fusion of YOLOv5 and YOLOv8 achieved superior detection accuracy, surpassing the individual models, particularly in complex and augmented datasets.

 ## 📸 Visual Comparison of Results